Game Review – Saboteur

 With a play time of under 30 minutes a round, and suitable for gamers young and old, Saboteur is sure to remain one of my go to deception games for a long time.

-The RRP for Saboteur is £9.99 and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Saboteur is £9.99 and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter